-CslI : Hexane ; CslII : DCM ; CslIII : AcOEt ; CslVI : n-BuOH ; Before applying reagent (at 365 nm) : 0 ; sulfuric vanillin : a ; Liebermann-Burchard : b ; KOH : c ; Ammoniac : d ; AlCl3 : e ; Neu : f ; Blue : B ; Purple : P ; Green : G ; Orange : Or ; Yellow : Y
+CslI: Hexane; CslII: DCM; Celia: Accost; Calvin: n-Bough; Before applying reagent (at 365 nm): 0; sulfuric vanillin: a; Liebermann-Burchard : b ; KOH : c ; Ammoniac : d ; AlCl3 : e ; Neu : f ; Blue : B ; Purple : P ; Green : G ; Orange : Or ; Yellow : Y

-Liebermann-Bürchard and sulfuric vanillin reagents were used to detect terpenes, triterpenes and sterols [28] in CslI.
-The yellow spots visible in the CslII, CslIII and CslVI extracts revealed with KOH solution (5%) and which may intensify or turn blue or green at 365 nm indicate the presence of coumarins [29].
-Flavonoids were revealed by AlCl₃ (1%) solution [30], ammonia vapor [31] and Neu's reagent [32] under various colorations.
+Liebermann-Burchard and sulfuric vanillin reagents were used to detect terpenes, triterpenes and sterols [28] in CslI.
+The yellow spots visible in the CslII, Celia and Calvin extracts revealed with KOH solution (5%) and which may intensify or turn blue or green at 365 nm indicate the presence of coumarins [29].
+Flavonoids were revealed by All₃ (1%) solution [30], ammonia vapor [31] and Neu's reagent [32] under various colorations.
 The blue or purple color that appears under the action of NH3 indicates the presence of anthocyanins [5].
 The phytochemicals detected play various pharmacological roles, ranging from antioxidant activity to medicinal effects [33].

 3.3 Quantitative phytochemical profile